 Until recently, only songwriters have received royalties when their songs have been broadcast.
 Organizations like SOCAN are responsible for distributing these royalties to songwriters.
 Now, because of legislation that recognizes the contribution of performers in the creation of sound recordings, royalties are also available for performers.
 MROC is responsible for distributing these royalties to performers.

-How it works — if you are a musician or vocalist that has performed as a featured or background performer on a sound recording, MROC may have royalties for you.
+How it works — if you are a musician or vocalist who has performed as a featured or background performer on a sound recording in the last 50 years, MROC may have royalties for you.

 Receive royalties from MROC in three simple steps.
-We've created a guide to help you through the process of becoming a member.» Sign Up
+We've created a guide to help you through the process of becoming a member.

 Take the time to register new repertoire information, change your address or access our forms.» Log-In